About our work in Bedford

 Our Supporters

-Our supporters are drawn from churches in the Bedford area and provide regular financial donations to resource the work.
-This enables the Trust to employ workers who are the face of IMPACT and the main point of contact with a school.
+Our supporters are drawn from churches in the North and Central Bedfordshire and provide regular financial donations to resource the work.
+This enables the Trust to employ schools workers who are the main point of contact with a school.

 Supporting the work of IMPACT is not only through financial means.
 Churches also offer: